Amino acids are the foundation of protein, and therefore muscle mass—making them a necessity for optimizing athletic performance.

 If you experience gastrointestinal distress, it’s most likely an issue of timing.
 Make sure you don’t consume Kion Aminos within 30 minutes of eating a meal.
 Ideally, take them on an empty stomach.

 If you experience “jitters,” try starting with smaller servings.
-Start with half a scoop of powder or 2-3 tablets and assess your energy levels afterward.
+Start with a half serving of Aminos and assess your energy levels afterward.
 From there, you can slowly work up to a full serving, or stick with a smaller serving if preferred.

 We hope we answered all of your questions about Kion Aminos; but if we didn't leave a comment below, and we'll try to get you an answer in a jiffy.
 Enjoy your aminos!